Human error behind accidents on Mumbai-Pune Expressway

-While the state has swung into action to prevent a repeat of Sunday’s landslide, which killed two people, not much has been done to tackle the biggest cause of accidents on the Mumbai-Pune Expressway human error, with sleepy and speeding drivers leading the pack
+While the state has swung into action after Sunday's landslide, which killed 2, they have yet to tackle the biggest cause of accidents on the E-Way -- human error, with sleepy, speeding drivers leading the pack

 Two people dying because of a natural phenomenon, which happened following the landslide on Sunday, is a major aberration as far as people losing their lives on the Mumbai-Pune Expressway is concerned.

 The landslide caused a 15-km traffic jam on Sunday

 Analysis of two sets of data available with mid-day reveals unambiguously that human error is the biggest cause of accidents on the expressway, by a wide margin.

 The Save life foundation found that of the 364 accidents that took place on the expressway between October 2012 and October 2014, every single one was caused by human error.
 File pics

 And, of the various kinds of human errors, the ones that have resulted in the most accidents are drivers sleeping on the wheel or driving while fatigued, and speeding.